roatanrich/anunnaki-brewing/README.md

 Click [here](https://anunnaki-brewing.herokuapp.com/) to view the latest version

+Making an atempt to remove the initial code and use [Fastify](https://www.fastify.io/)

 This project was cloned from here: **[Starting a TypeScript Project in 2021](https://www.metachris.com/2021/04/starting-a-typescript-project-in-2021/)**.

 The name was inspired after reading [Zecharia Sitchen's](https://en.wikipedia.org/wiki/Zecharia_Sitchin) many books on the subject of the [Anunnaki](https://en.wikipedia.org/wiki/Anunnaki)